 - 4.1 Once initial approval to proceed to publicity and full validation has been granted, course teams are expected to engage in detailed course design and development work in preparation for a validation event.
-This is a crucial stage in the process, and it is important that sufficient time and resource is allocated to this task to ensure the development of a high quality, coherent course with up-to-date content that optimises student engagement. - 4.2 The course design process is expected to be a collaborative exercise, with input from: - all members of the course team (with a nominated lead) - relevant University academic staff - relevant professional support services, both internally and at the University - relevant external stakeholders (including employers and, where relevant, PSRB representatives) - external academic advisers (where agreed as part of the initial approval process or where deemed valuable to supplement existing internal expertise) - students (where the proposed new course builds on existing academic provision). - 4.3 To facilitate this stage in the process, partner institutions are encouraged to schedule a Developmental Engagement meeting, ideally at an early stage in the course design process.
-This should involve the course team, peers and key stakeholders (including representatives of the University's Partnerships and Quality Assurance and Enhancement teams and, where relevant, student representatives).
+This is a crucial stage in the process, and it is important that sufficient time and resource is allocated to this task to ensure the development of a high quality, coherent course with up-to-date content that optimises student engagement. - 4.2 The course design process is expected to be a collaborative exercise, with input from: - all members of the course team (with a nominated lead) - relevant professional support services (including Registry Services, Learning Services, Quality Assurance and Enhancement and, for apprenticeship provision, the Apprenticeships Business Development Manager) - relevant external stakeholders (including employers and, where relevant, PSRB representatives) - external academic advisers (where agreed as part of the initial approval process or where deemed valuable to supplement existing internal expertise) - students (where the proposed new course builds on existing academic provision). - 4.3 To facilitate this stage in the process, a Developmental Engagement meeting will be scheduled by the Validation and Exams team, ideally at an early stage in the course design process.
+This should involve the course team, peers and key University stakeholders (such as Learning Services, Careers, Registry Services, Quality Assurance and Enhancement and, where relevant, student representatives and the Apprenticeships Business Development Manager).
 It may also be helpful to invite employer representatives or other external stakeholders.
-The purpose of this meeting is: - to facilitate critical discussion of the proposed course and the team's development plans - to identify support that would benefit the course team and how this might be provided
+The purpose of this meeting is: - to facilitate critical discussion of the proposed course and the team's development plans - to encourage course teams to effectively engage with the University's Learning, Teaching and Assessment Strategy and associated priorities, including those relating to student progression, inclusive learning, employability, digital literacy and technology-enhanced learning

-• to confirm arrangements for the completion of the documentation and preparation for the validation event.
+- to identify support that would benefit the course team and how this might be provided - to confirm arrangements for the completion of the documentation and preparation for the validation event.